How to Choose a Down Comforter - DuvetHow to Choose a Down Comforter, courtesy of St. Geneve: Down Comforters & Pillows:

 High profile duvet covers

 St. Geneve offers duvet covers that fit their regular sized duvets, but that have

 an extra large flange to cover extra deep mattresses.
 These 'high

 profile' duvet covers are available in most of their patterns but are not listed on the website, contact us for more information.

 116" x 96" long

 Super size duvets

-That being said, St. Geneve can supply special oversized duvets and duvet
+That being said, St. Geneve can supply special oversized down comforters and duvet

 covers for those clients that wish to cover their extra deep mattress.

 Note that a mattress up to 12" thick will be covered by St. Geneve's normal